Mo-Zeini/Hospital-System-Database/README.md

 ## Acknowledgements

-- This app was developed as part of a project assigned by the university IU International University of Applied Sciences for the Bachelor of Applied Artificial Intelligence program.
+- This project was developed as part of a project assigned by the university UoPeople for the Bachelor of Computer Science program.